muritane/coordination-architecture/epistemic_hygiene.md

 # Epistemic Hygiene Through Inspectable Structure

-## Field Notes on Visibility, Delegation, and Non-Mystical Coordination
+## Notes on Visibility, Delegation, and Non-Mystical Coordination

 ---

 ## Status and Intent

-This document is a collection of **practical observations** drawn from systems where:
+This document presents a set of **structural observations** drawn from systems in which:

-* complexity cannot be eliminated,
+- complexity cannot be eliminated,
-* no single agent can attend to all details,
+- no single agent can attend to all relevant details,
-* irreversible actions exist,
+- some actions are irreversible or horizon-dominant,
-* coordination depends on shared reference points rather than belief.
+- coordination depends on shared reference points rather than shared belief.

 It treats **epistemic hygiene** not as correctness, education, or transparency-as-virtue, but as an **architectural property** of systems that remain inspectable without requiring universal attention.

-The perspective is **structural and operational**, not moral or pedagogical.
+The perspective is **structural and operational**, not moral, pedagogical, or ideological.

 ---

-## What This Document Is Not
+## What This Document Does Not Claim

-This document does **not** attempt to:
+This document does **not**:

-* require that all agents understand everything,
+- require that all agents understand everything,
-* argue for radical transparency,
+- argue for radical transparency,
-* eliminate hierarchy or delegation,
+- eliminate hierarchy or delegation,
-* prescribe learning paths,
+- prescribe learning paths or competencies,
-* oppose specialization.
+- oppose specialization or expertise.

 It does not assume curiosity is universal, continuous, or desirable.